 The question about how race team sponsorship works is actually much more intricate to answer than it may seem from the outside.
 Outside, it looks like a few stickers are slapped on the side of a car that goes around the track during a nationally televised event.
 Millions of people watch and come flocking to your brand, right?
 Actually, it’s far from that.

-The most successful NASCAR team partnerships are viewed as a platform with a multitude of assets utilized for a variety of businesses.
+The most successful NASCAR team sponsorships (we like to refer to them as partnerships) are viewed as a platform with a multitude of assets utilized for a variety of businesses.
 Not to worry, we break it down into clear and concise steps so that, when the plan is fully implemented, it will produce an ROI that can help build a brand, activate a product, or improve market share.

 The first step is to understand the opportunities within the sport.
 NASCAR racing is a sport that does not easily, or completely, translate its partnership benefits through television.
 Racing needs to be experienced to be understood.
 Time should be invested in attending a race with a team.
 This will allow companies to fully understand the opportunities available and how it can translate into a product or service.